-On August 30, 2022, East Resource Acquisition Company entered into the Merger Agreement with Abacus Settlements, LMA, and Abacus Merger Sub and LMA Merger Sub (together, "Merger Subs"), pursuant to which, among other things and subject to the terms and conditions contained in the Merger Agreement, Abacus Merger Sub merged with and into Abacus Settlements, with Abacus Settlements surviving the Merger as a wholly owned subsidiary of East Resource Acquisition Company, and LMA Merger Sub merged with and into LMA, with LMA surviving the Merger as a wholly owned subsidiary of East Resource Acquisition Company.
-In connection with the Closing of the Merger, East Resource Acquisition Company was renamed Abacus Life, Inc.
+On August 30, 2022, the Company entered into the Merger Agreement with East Resources Acquisition Company and Abacus Merger Sub and LMA Merger Sub (together, "Merger Subs"), pursuant to which, among other things and subject to the terms and conditions contained in the Merger Agreement, Abacus Merger Sub merged with and into Abacus Settlements, with Abacus Settlements surviving the Merger as a wholly owned subsidiary of East Resources Acquisition Company, and LMA Merger Sub merged with and into LMA, with LMA surviving the Merger as a wholly owned subsidiary of East Resources Acquisition Company.
+In connection with the closing of the Merger, East Resources Acquisition Company was renamed Abacus Life, Inc.

-On October 14, 2022, East Resource Acquisition Company entered into the First Amendment to the Merger Agreement with Abacus Settlements, LMA and the Merger Subs, which modified certain terms and conditions contained within the Merger Agreement.
+On October 14, 2022, East Resources Acquisition Company entered into the First Amendment to the Merger Agreement with Abacus Settlements, LMA, and the Merger Subs, which modified certain terms and conditions contained within the Merger Agreement.

-On April 20, 2023, East Resource Acquisition Company entered into the Second Amendment to the Merger Agreement with Abacus Settlements, LMA and the Merger Subs, which modified certain terms and conditions contained within the Merger Agreement.
+On April 20, 2023, East Resources Acquisition Company entered into the Second Amendment to the Merger Agreement with Abacus Settlements, LMA, and the Merger Subs, which modified certain terms and conditions contained within the Merger Agreement.